Fabric Initialization and Switch Discovery

 What to do next

 Connect the physical switch to the network.
-Once connected, the Cisco APIC matches the serial number of the physical switch to the new entry.
+After you connect the switch, the Cisco APIC matches the serial number of the physical switch to the new entry.
 Monitor the Nodes Pending Registration tab table until the Status for the new switch changes from Undiscovered to Discovered.
-Follow the steps in the Registering an Unregistered Switch Using the GUI section to complete the fabric initialization and discovery process for the new switch.
+Then, follow the steps in the Registering an Unregistered Switch Using the GUI section to complete the fabric initialization and discovery process for the new switch.

-After the switches are registered with the APIC, the APIC performs fabric topology discovery automatically to gain a view of the entire network and to manage all the switches in the fabric topology.
+After you register the switches with the Cisco Application Policy Infrastructure Controller (APIC), the APIC automatically discovers the fabric topology so you can view and manage all the switches in the network.

-Each switch can be configured, monitored, and upgraded from the APIC without having to access the individual switches.
+You can configure, monitor, and upgrade each switch from the APIC without having to access the individual switches.

 Procedure